-Equity member performers, stage managers, directors, choreographers, singers, dancers and fight directors are professional artists, having made a career commitment to their craft.
+Equity member performers (singers and dancers), directors, choreographers, fight directors, intimacy directors, and stage managers, are professional artists, having made a career commitment to their craft.
 Membership in Equity is a symbol of that commitment.

 Rights & Responsibilities